 The home care agency provides physician ordered skilled nursing, physical therapy, occupational therapy and speech therapy services.

-Brown County Hospital Home Health provides home health care services to the Brown, Rock, Keya Paha, and eastern Cherry counties.
+Brown County Hospital Home Health provides home health care services to the Brown, Rock, Keya Paha, Blaire, eastern Cherry, and western Holt counties.

 Brown County Hospital Home Health is Medicare and Medicaid certified and is a member of the Nebraska Association of Home and Community Health Agencies.